Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems

+{\BLUE \begin{remk} In addition to \textit{RF losses}, each phase-shifter \textit{consumes} a certain amount of \textit{power} in order to control its phase-shift states.
+The amount of power consumed depends on the adopted phase-shifter technology.
+For phase shifters realized by varactor diodes or micro-electro-mechanical system (MEMS) switches, the phase-shifter power consumption is almost negligible \cite{hum2013reconfigurable}.
+On the other hand, if the phase shifters are realized by positive-intrinsic-negative (PIN) diode switches, a constant direct current (DC) is needed to drive each switch which implies a constant power consumption per unit-cell element.
+In this case, the total power consumption of the surface for controlling the phase shifters increases linearly with the number of unit cells.
+Since we are interested in scalable MIMO transmitter architectures, we focus on the former realizations of the phase-shifters and neglect the corresponding power~consumption. \end{remk} }

-It is well known that there is a trade-off between the spillover and taper losses such that the former can be decreased at the expense of increasing the latter by employing a narrower beam for the active antennas \cite[Chapter~15]{balanis1982antenna}.
-Note that the impact of the spillover and taper losses is included in matrix $\mathbf{T}$ in (\ref{Eq:Tmaxtrix}).
-Therefore, the power efficiency of IRS and ITS is obtained as $\rho_{\mathrm{srf}}=\rho^2_{P}\rho_{A}$ and $\rho_{\mathrm{srf}}=\rho_{P}\rho_{A}$, respectively, which accounts for the combined effects of the aperture and phase shifter losses.
-In fact, due to the aforementioned power losses\footnote{Note that taper loss reduces the achievable rate but does not constitute a power loss.}, i.e., $\rho_{S}$, $\rho_{P}$, and $\rho_{A}$, the active antennas have to transmit with high power $\Prd$ to ensure the required power $\Ptx$ is radiated by the passive antennas, i.e., $\Prd\geq\Ptx$ holds.
+Recall that the impact of the spillover, taper, and \textit{\BLUE antenna aperture} losses is included in matrix $\mathbf{T}$ in (\ref{Eq:Tmaxtrix}).
+The remaining losses are accounted for in the power efficiency of IRS and ITS defined as {\BLUE $\rho_{\mathrm{srf}}=\rho^2_{P}\rho^{\rm srf}_{A}$ and $\rho_{\mathrm{srf}}=\rho_{P}\rho^{\rm srf}_{A}$}, respectively, which accounts for the combined effects of the surface aperture and phase-shifter losses.
 In summary, the total power consumption of the IRS/ITS-aided MIMO architectures is obtained as